So you’ve made up your mind, after a lot of thought. You want to get an A1 printer, a big gun!

 While 9 inks, 10 inks or 12 inks might all seem the same, it is definitely not the case.
 The extra number of inks can have a radical impact on print quality, with extra colors or a wider range of blacks on offer improving print quality by a country mile.
 Hence, make sure the printer of your choice meets your color reproduction requirements beforehand.

-There are several other factors which might influence your choice of printer, but the factors above are the most helpful in determining which printer you should go in for.
+There are several other factors that might influence your choice of printer, but the factors above are the most helpful in determining which printer you should go in for.

-If you are looking for more printers for architects on Architecture Lab you can find the best A3 photo printers, best archival and giclee printers, best laser and inkjet printers for envelope, best 11×17 printers for architects, best A2 photo printer, best printer for heat transfers and the best large format printer for photographers.
+If you are looking for more printers for architects on Architecture Lab you can find the best A3 photo printers, the best printers for art prints, the best archival and giclee printers, the best laser and inkjet printers for envelopes, the best 11×17 printers for architects, the best A2 photo printer, best 4×6 printers, best printer for heat transfers and the best large format printer for photographers.

 13 Best Printers For Cardstock [Reviewed & Buyer’s Guide]

 13 Best Printer For Screen Printing Transparencies